Mathematical Formulation

 Objective function: minimization of total (investment and operation) cost for the multi-period scope of the model

-Generation, (energy and reservoir) storage and (electric, hydrogen, and heat) network investment cost plus retirement cost [M€] «eTotalFCost»
+Electricity, heat, and hydrogen generation, (energy and reservoir) storage, and (electricity, hydrogen, and heat) network investment cost plus retirement cost [M€] «eTotalFCost» «eTotalICost»

-Electricity, hydrogen, and heat reliability cost [M€] «eTotalRCost»
+Electricity, hydrogen, and heat expected reliability cost [M€] «eTotalRElecCost, eTotalRH2Cost, eTotalRHeatCost»

 All the periodical (annual) costs of a period \(p\) are updated considering that the period (e.g., 2030) is replicated for a number of years defined by its weight \(WG^p\) (e.g., 5 times) and discounted to the base year \(T\) (e.g., 2020) with this discount factor \(DF^p = \frac{(1+\delta)^{WG^p}-1}{\delta(1+\delta)^{WG^p-1+p-T}}\).